 A veteran of New York’s state political process, Shirley has worked for both the Assembly and Senate in communications, policy development and community relations roles.
 She also has served as a campaign manager for a number of current and former state and ocal elected officials, and served at the political director for the Democratic Senatorial Campaign Committee (DSCC).

 Cory Hodson, Fundraising and Development Intern

 Cory is a junior at Loyola University Maryland majoring in global studies—a cross disciplinary program focusing on political science, history, economics and sociology.
 As vice president of student advocacy on Loyola’s Student Government Association, Cory oversees the student senate, executive board policy directors and the transition team from year to year.
 He is a voting member on university governance bodies, has served on multiple advisory boards and carries students’ sentiments forward to the board of trustees twice a year.
 Cory is also a student member of NASPA and is being inducted into Loyola’s Chapter of Alpha Sigma Nu, the national Jesuit honor society, this spring.
 Previously, he was a logistics volunteer and funds cultivator for the Chernobyl Children Project USA, Inc.

-Christine Mahler, Development Manager
+Christine Mahler, Operations Manager

 Christine comes to the Fund for the Republic from the Atlantic Council, where she managed the board of directors and membership programs, focusing on development, relationship management, communications, and governance issues.
 While there, she led the effort to reestablish the Council’s individual membership program, including program evaluation, strategic planning, and execution, which resulted in a 150% increase in membership.
 In addition, she was an instrumental part of their small external relations team, leading efforts in fundraising, government relations, communications, and events.